 Kind regards

-January 11, 2016 at 12:19 p.m
+January 11, 2016 at 12:19 PM

 Dear Prof. Göbel,

-After migraine attacks that last for several days and hardly respond to triptans or other pain medications (muk is ruled out), there is increased sensitivity to pain in the head and the intensity of the pain of other types of headaches that recur immediately after the migraine is significantly increased.
-This quite severe pain then often becomes a new trigger for the next migraine attack.
-I take amitriptyline as migraine prophylaxis;
+I have been suffering from a complex pain syndrome for several years (chronic migraine, neuropathic pain in the area of the second branch of the trigeminal nerve, tension-type headaches).
+After migraine attacks that last for several days and barely respond to triptans or other pain medications (microscopic cephalalgia has been ruled out), my head is extremely sensitive to pain, and the intensity of the other types of headaches that occur immediately after the migraine is significantly increased.
+This rather severe pain then often becomes a trigger for the next migraine attack.

 Marlene